How to get rid of plantar warts

 Can you pull out a plantar wart with tweezers?

 No, never try pulling out plantar warts with tweezers.
 Pulling out a plantar wart yourself is extremely painful, and it's unlikely that you'll get all of it.
-This means it's more likely that it'll grow back.
-Pulling out plantar warts with tweezers can also lead to a serious infection.
+This means it's more likely to grow back.
+Pulling out plantar warts with tweezers can also possibly injure healthy skin tissue and lead to a serious infection.
+People with certain health conditions that cause poor circulation or numbness in their feet have an especially high risk for infection.

 Can you cut off a plantar wart?